oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/UnsignedTransaction.md

    **Answer**: The `build` method is used to create an `UnsignedTransaction` from the provided inputs, such as the lockup and unlock scripts, input UTXOs, output information, gas amount, and gas price.
 It performs various checks and calculations to ensure the transaction is valid and returns an `Either[String, UnsignedTransaction]`, which is a success case containing the created `UnsignedTransaction` or a failure case with an error message.

 3. **Question**: What is the purpose of the `TxOutputInfo` case class and how is it used in the code?
-   **Answer**: The `TxOutputInfo` case class represents the information required for a transaction output, including the lockup script, atto ALPH amount, tokens, lock time, and optional additional data.
+   **Answer**: The `TxOutputInfo` case class represents the information required for a transaction output, including the lockup script, atto OXM amount, tokens, lock time, and optional additional data.
 It is used in various methods, such as `buildOutputs`, `checkMinimalAlphPerOutput`, and `checkTokenValuesNonZero`, to create, validate, and manipulate transaction outputs.